Hop to your recycling bin – but don’t just throw everything in. Here’s our tips for Easter recycling and beyond.

 In the wine industry for instance, it is cheaper to reuse glass bottles than to create new ones – saving on energy and water.

 So can’t I just throw it all in the recycling – it gets sorted later on, right?

 Wrong.
 When unnecessary waste is put in your yellow recycling bin, we end up with ‘contamination’ of the waste.
 This causes problems when recyclables are sorted, and also can affect the ability of the item to be processed into a new product.
-In fact, contaminating a few bins could mean ruining an entire truckload of recyclables, so it might end up being sent to landfill instead.
+In fact, contaminating a few bins could mean risking an entire truckload of recyclables.

 What are the yellow bin rules?